Gig4but/Ryos-MK-FX-Control-Panel/readme.md

   https://github.com/eaceaser/talkfx-c-wrapper

   And for man what write SampleAggregator.cs (sorry, i forgot where i found that)

+### WARNINGS:
+  Should doesn't work if Nahimic software is running -> because programmed really bad, like Roccat Swarm.
+Nahimic injure applications, especially windows and their styles.

 ### If not working:

   Just send me email with screenshot of error on petrun02@gmail.com